 This can be done by using relevant keywords within your content and optimizing your meta tags.

-And as your blog post is done, you can then promote your affiliate products or service within your blogs.
+And as your blog post is done, you can promote your affiliate products or services within your blogs.

-Email marketing is also another great, effective, and proven way for promoting your affiliate product or service.
+Email marketing is another great, effective, and proven way to promote your affiliate product or service.

 By building an email list of targeted audiences, subscribers who know, like, and trust you.

 And are interested in your niche, topic, or industry, you can promote your affiliate offers directly to them in their email.

 That said, to be successful with email marketing, you want to make sure you’re producing compelling or engaging content that provides real value to your subscribers.